This post contains affiliate links. Read our privacy policy here.

 So I went on the hunt for some paste varieties of tomatoes that are resistant to disease AND least likely to get BER.
 These suggestions are from seed companies and fellow tomato nerds who grow and trial many types of tomatoes to find what works the best.

-Best hybrid paste tomatoes for canning
+Best hybrid tomatoes for canning

 Granadero f1 – an indeterminate variety, this hybrid has a killer disease package.
-It’s a heavy producer of extremely uniform medium sized tomatoes with great flavor.
+It’s a heavy producer of extremely uniform medium-sized tomatoes with great flavor.

 Gladiator hybrid – if you’re looking for a larger paste tomato, consider growing this indeterminate variety by Burpee.
 This is a Roma type, but quite a bit larger and, despite its large size, is supposed to be good for patios and smaller gardens.